Explore Intriguing 15+ Vanuatu Facts: What You Need to Know

 5. One of the world’s most sought-after dive sites can be found in Vanuatu.

-Ss President Coolidge - Facts On Vanuatu
+SS President Coolidge - Facts on Vanuatu

 Image From Air Vanuatu